nico-abram/MeetupChan/README.md

 - Have the bot join a voicechat and stream anime (It seems there is not even an official discord API for this yet)
 - Queueing future proposals
+- Making top 5/10 image banners for a meetup using anilist images with vote averages

 ## Contributing